Z323323/Quadratic-residues/README.md

    $R^2 \equiv n \mod p$

    which would mean that we would have found $R$ $([1.1])$.<br>
-   Now the first question that came to my mind was how can we manage to get $[1.3]$, which is indeed the only problem here, but it turns out that it's easier than it looks at first.
+   Now the first question that came to my mind was how can we manage to get $[1.3]$, which is indeed the only problem here.
 We can see that

    $\displaystyle n^{Q^{2^{S - 1}}} = n^{Q2^{S - 1}} = n^{\frac{p - 1}{2}}$